 It is organized chronologically from Romanticism’s beginnings in the 18th century to the later years of the 19th century with the Bluestocking women.
 I consider my coverage of such a long span of time to be particularly apropos, given that certain male Romantic poets explicitly espoused gender equality, such as Shelley.
 He would have heralded the rise of females’ writing both poetry and prose, in all venues.

-There are six books written for male poets, and six for female.
+There are seven books written for male poets and seven for female.
 Each book contains an Author’s Note, footnotes, a postscript on the life of the poet, and an appendix.
 All of the poems are written in the poet ’s voice (unless otherwise specified in the footnotes) and all pertain not only to the poet’s life but to the times in which he or she lived.

 While this series has a scholarly tone, it can be equally appreciated by the lay reader as well, therefore broadening its appeal across lines of race, class, culture and time; it is there for all who would choose to open and peruse its treasure.